The Bald Eagle (Haliaeetus leucocephalus) is one of the most emblematic and recognizable North American birds.

 Fledging juveniles keep this plumage for about 6 months before beginning to molt into another plumage.
 The coloration of bare parts (beak, face, legs, and feet) also begins to change after the first 6 months after leaving the nest.

 A first-year eaglet is entirely dark brown with white flecking on the wing’s underside, axillaries, and belly.

 This is the plumage an eaglet leaves the nest in.

 The juvenile bald eagle’s plumage is the least variable among al immature plumages.

 Fledgling birds show a blackish-brown breast that may contrast with the lighter-colored belly.

-After six months, the immature eagle begins to turn lighter brown.
+After six months, the immature eagle begins to turn light brown.

 More white flecking begins to appear on the breast and the underwing.